szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Staff of Rhynn actually unique (1597) (BG2EE EET)

 Another example of a highly enchanted weapon without any special property.
-I based this tweak on the description, which is frankly horrific but inspiring.
+I based this tweak on the description, which is horrific but inspiring.
 Therefore:

 - Causes additional +4 fire damage per hit
 - +25% fire resistance while holding the staff